PratikC07/Analytics-Service/README.md

 ## **Why BullMQ + Redis?**

-- **Speed:** BullMQ is built on Redis, which is an in-memory data store, making the queue-add operation (the only thing the client waits for) incredibly fast.
+- **Speed:** BullMQ is built on Redis, which is an in-memory data store, making the queue-add operation incredibly fast.
 - **Reliability & Persistence:** Unlike a simple message broker, BullMQ is a job queue.
 If the `worker` service crashes, the jobs are safely persisted in Redis, ready to be processed when the worker restarts.
 - **Scalability:** This architecture is highly scalable.
 If job ingestion outpaces processing, we can simply scale the `worker` service by running more `worker` containers to process jobs in parallel.
 The `worker.ts` file is already configured with a concurrency of 50, meaning it can process 50 database writes concurrently.
 - **Advanced Features:** BullMQ provides job retries with exponential backoff out of the box, which is essential for a robust system.